Graphic of finger about to push ETF button on digital screen

 What's available in New Zealand?

-For investors seeking to buy and sell ETFs on the NZX, there are a number of options available, with both a local and global focus.
+For investors seeking to buy and sell ETFs on the NZX, there are a number of options available.

-NZX-owned Smartshares, New Zealand’s only issuer of listed ETFs, currently offers 31 ETFs, which invest across New Zealand, Australia and a number of global stock exchanges.
+NZX-owned Smart, NZ's only issuer of NZX-listed ETFs, currently offers over 45 ETFs, which invest across New Zealand, Australia and a number of global stock exchanges, across assets including shares, bonds, property, gold and Bitcoin.